 Awarded to students who further the interests of underrepresented men and women in the entertainment industry.
 Recipients are also mentored by CBS executives throughout their academic program and participate in an internship at the NAACP Hollywood Bureau.

 - The Gary Cooper Endowed Fund for Student Support

-Established by Cooper's daughter Maria Cooper-Janis in honor of her father's passionate interest in American Indians, their culture, life, beliefs, and traditions.
-This fund furnishes financial assistance for American Indian students.
+Established by Cooper's daughter Maria Cooper-Janis in honor of her father's passionate interest in Native Americans, their culture, life, beliefs, and traditions.
+This fund furnishes financial assistance for Native American students.